Numbers reveal breadth of investigation into Texas bombings

 Here's a look at the investigation so far, by the numbers:

 — 2, 4: Number of people killed and the number wounded.
 The first explosion occurred March 2, killing a 39-year-old man.
-The latest happened Sunday evening, injuring 22- and 23-year-old men.
+A 17-year-old boy was killed and two women were injured in two separate blasts on March 12.
+The latest happened Sunday, injuring 22- and 23-year-old men.

-— 500: The number of leads that have been closed since the bombings began, according to Fred Milanowski, special agent in charge of the Houston division of the ATF.
+— 500: The number of leads that have been closed since the bombings began, according to Fred Milanowski, special agent in charge of the Houston division of the Bureau of Alcohol, Tobacco, Firearms and Explosives.

 Never miss a local story.